 - Help me stuff this pot roast into these candles!

-- The Mega Man series has health pellets, weapon refills, one-ups and even E-tanks in Wily's castle.
+- The Mega Man (Classic) series has health pellets, weapon refills, one-ups and even E-tanks in Wily's castle.
 Doesn't Wily know these items help Mega Man?

 - Metroid Fusion takes place on a research lab satellite, yet there are missiles and bombs hidden in the walls of otherwise empty rooms.